 You can prevent many of them.
 Here's how.

-Runner's knee.
+1. Runner's knee.
 This is a common overuse injury.
 Runner's knee has several different causes.
-But it's commonly due to the kneecap being out of alignment.
+It often happens when your kneecap is out of alignment.

-Over time, the cartilage on the kneecap can wear down.
-Vigorous activity leads to pain around the kneecap, particularly when:
+Over time, the cartilage on your kneecap can wear down.
+When that happens, you may feel pain around the kneecap, particularly when:

 - going up or down stairs

 - sitting with the knee bent for a long time

 2. Stress fracture.
 This is a small crack in a bone that causes pain and discomfort.
 It typically affects runners in the shin and feet.
 It's often due to working too hard before your body gets used to a new activity.